HendrikSchoettle/AlbumPilot/README.md

 This step computes and stores MD5 checksums for images that are missing them in the database.
 It processes only images without existing checksums, and it works in batches to maintain stability during long runs.
 It is limited to items contained in the chosen folder.

 ### Step 5: Update Metadata
-This step updates photo metadata (EXIF, IPTC, etc.) for images in the selected album(s) and optionally their subalbums.
-The process is done in small batches (chunks) to avoid PHP timeout issues common with large libraries.
+This step reads metadata (EXIF, IPTC, etc.) from the image files and updates the corresponding entries in the Piwigo database for all images in the selected album(s), including subalbums if selected.
+The operation is performed in small batches to avoid PHP timeouts with large galleries.
 While the metadata update in step 1 is restricted to new or changed images, this step processes all items in the selected album.
 **Note:** This step can be very slow and resource-intensive, so it should only be run when necessary.
+It does not write any metadata back to the image files.
+If you need to embed tags or other metadata into the actual image files, use a dedicated tool or plugin like Write Metadata.

 ### Step 6: Reassign Smart Albums
 This step triggers the **SmartAlbums** plugin’s function to regenerate smart album assignments for images.
 It automates what normally requires manual activation in the SmartAlbums plugin interface.
 If the SmartAlbums plugin is not installed or activated, this step is disabled.